Understanding Irrational Numbers with Math Games

 3 games

-In this series of games, your students will learn that numbers that are not rational are called irrational.
-The Understand Irrational Numbers learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
+This series of math games is designed to teach students about irrational numbers, numbers that are not rational.
+The Understand Irrational Numbers learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance to your classroom, as demonstrated by research.
 This learning objective directly references 8.NS.A.1 as written in the common core national math standards.

-Scroll down for a preview of this learning objective’s games and the concepts.
+Scroll down for a preview of this learning objective’s games and concepts.

-All numbers (including fractions, percents, square roots) can be expressed as decimals.
-Know that a fraction that is repeating can be converted to a fraction and fraction can be expressed as a repeating decimal.
-Decimal expansion repeats eventually.
+Any number—including fractions, percents, and square roots—can be written as a decimal.
+A repeating decimal can be converted into a fraction, and every fraction can be expressed as a repeating decimal.
+Over time, the decimal expansion of a fraction will always repeat.

-A rational number is any number that can be represented as a/b where a and b are integers and b≠0.
-An irrational number cannot be expressed as a ratio between two numbers and it cannot be written as a simple fraction because there is not a finite number of numbers when written as a decimal.
-Instead, the numbers in the decimal would go on forever, without repeating.
+A rational number is any number that can be written as a/b where a and b are integers and b≠0.
+An irrational number, on the other hand, cannot be expressed as a ratio of two integers.
+Its decimal form goes on infinitely without any repeating pattern.

 For Teachers